-- Sexual Harassment - Sexual Assault which can be divided into two different categories:
+- Sexual Harassment

+- Sexual Assault which can be divided into two different categories:

-- Non-Consensual Sexual Contact (or attempts to commit same)
+- o Non-Consensual Sexual Contact (or attempts to commit same)

-- Non-Consensual Sexual Penetration (or attempts to commit same)
+- o Non-Consensual Sexual Penetration (or attempts to commit same)

 - Sexual Exploitation

-- Relationship Violence including Domestic Violence and Relationship Violence (Intimate Partner or Dating Violence)
+- Relationship Violence including Domestic Violence and Dating Violence (Intimate Partner Violence)

-- Physical Assault
+- o Physical Assault

-- Threats, Intimidation or Coercion

 - Stalking

 - Retaliation

-5.6.
+5.2.1.
 Sexual Harassment

-Sexual Harassment involves making unwelcome sexual advances, requests for sexual favors or other verbal or physical contact or communication that is sexual in nature.
-A person engages in sexual harassment if they engage in verbal abuse, threats, unwelcome messages, and conduct that threatens or endangers the mental or physical health/safety of any person or causes reasonable apprehension of harm and is objectively offensive.
-The conduct must be persistent, severe or pervasive.
 Sexually harassing behaviors differ in type and severity and can range from subtle verbal harassment to unwelcome physical contact.
 Although there are a wide range of behaviors that fall within the general definition of sexual harassment, such harassment does NOT have to include intent to harm, be directed at a specific target, or involve repeated incidents.
-The key determining factors of a violation under this policy involve whether the behavior is unwelcome, is gender-based, is sexual in nature, and is perceived as offensive and objectionable by the target and, if known, could be perceived as offensive by others.
+Key determining factors under this policy involve determining whether the behavior is unwelcome, is gender-based, is sexual in nature, and is perceived as offensive and objectionable by the target and, if known, could be perceived as offensive by others.

-Sexual Harassment is unwelcome, sexual, verbal or physical conduct that is sufficiently severe, persistent or pervasive that it unreasonably interferes with, denies or limits someone's ability to participate in or benefit from the university's educational program and/or activities.
+Sexual Harassment is unwelcome, sexual, verbal or physical conduct that is sufficiently severe, persistent or pervasive that it unreasonably interferes with, denies or limits someone's ability to participate in or benefit from the University's educational program and/or activities.
 Sexual harassment is also defined as:

-- harassment based on power differentials or involving a quid pro quo; meaning that a person in a position of authority links the receipt of some employment or educational benefit to another person's submission to unwanted sexual advances. - harassment by the creation of a hostile environment or by retaliating against a person for reporting an incident.
+- harassment based on power differentials or involving a quid pro quo; meaning that a person in a position of authority links the receipt of some employment or educational benefit to another person's submission to unwanted sexual advances. - harassment by the creation of a hostile environment or retaliating against a person for reporting an incident